Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: INTRODUCTION

-From a practical view, we show that our approach provides significant improvements in performance over methods that use simple, non-contextual approaches.
-We validate the latter, through a series of experiments, using a case study from the domain of autonomous driving, building on the example above, demonstrating the efficacy of our approach and highlighting further the importance of contextual learning in building control ensembles for ML-based \acps.
-Our contributions can be summarized as follows: \begin{itemize} \item We introduce and formalize the problem of learning contextual runtime monitors for control ensembles \item We present a framework for learning contextual monitors with formal statistical safety guarantees \item We provide a thorough experimental evaluation showing the efficacy of our approach in enhancing safety while maintaining a reasonable degree of performance, specifically showing the benefits over non-contextual methods. \end{itemize}
+The rest of the paper is organized as follows.
+We start by reviewing related work.
+In \Cref{section:problemformulation}, we introduce and formalize the problem of learning contextual runtime monitors for control ensembles. \Cref{section:theoretical} presents a framework for learning contextual monitors with formal statistical optimality guarantees.
+In \Cref{sec:experiments}, we provide a thorough experimental evaluation showing the efficacy of our approach in enhancing safety while maintaining a reasonable degree of performance, specifically showing the benefits over non-contextual methods.